ProgrammingWithDJ/CheckExpiringSecrets/README.md

 PowerShell script to check expiring client secrets

+I am using Azure Automation Runbook to run the script in this gitHubRepo

 Modules needed to run Graph API in Azure RunBook

 • Microsoft.Graph.Authentication: to authenticate against the Graph.